 Technology behind the patents

 In heavy duty sack packaging, the surface of the packages is often too slippery, which leads to deformed unit loads, damaged goods and frustrated customers.
-Load shifting costs money.
+Load shifting can be dangerous and it costs money.
 The purpose of the patented technology is to roughen the surface of the packaging film (or woven fabric) in order to increase its effective package-on-package (i.e., selective) coefficient of friction.
-This roughening happens in a dedicated converting machine as an additional converting step, during a reel-to-reel rewind of the (printed) film or woven fabric.
-Solid plastic anti-slip micro-protrusions are formed on the surface of the film (or woven fabric).
-This is an additive technology for which the micro-protrusions’ plastic raw material is provided in powder form, and the process is based on melt-forming the micro-protrusions and heat-bonding them to the carrier film (or woven fabric).
-This does not essentially affect the recyclability of the film (or woven fabric).
+This roughening happens in a dedicated converting process as an additional converting step, during a reel-to-reel rewind of the (printed) film.
+Solid plastic anti-slip micro-protrusions are formed on the surface of the film.
+This is an additive technology for which the micro-protrusions’ plastic raw material is provided in powder form, and the process is based on melt-forming the micro-protrusions and heat-bonding them to the carrier film.
+This does not essentially affect the recyclability of the film.
 Depending on configuration setup and material selection, the patented process can be implemented in three different approaches, as follows.

 GripTop® configuration: